Model-driven software engineering methodology in the framework approach

 References

 13. Favre, J.-M. (2004).
-Towards a Basic Theory to Model Model Driven Engineering.
-Proc. of the 3rd UML Workshop in Software Model Engineering, 8 p.
+Towards a basic theory to model model driven engineering.
+In Proceedings of the 3rd UML Workshop in Software Model Engineering.

 Published